 Banking, access to finance and the government's handling of the banking situation persists as one of the top two biggest sources of dissatisfaction for many small and medium enterprises.
-While this trend has improved by 13% this quarter, increasing from -60% in Q4'21 to -47% in Q1'22, overall satisfaction fails to return to the high of Q4'20.
+This trend declined by 7% this quarter, decreasing from -47% in Q3'22 to -54% in Q4'22.
 It must be reiterated that until a change occurs in the dependence on the three main financial institutions in this country, this persistent trend around banking will likely persist.